Capabilities: Soft Gold Plating for Gold Ball Wire Bonding

-After the fabricator has created the Gold/Nickel plating, the PCB requires baking for one hour under 360C, to allow the passivation layer to cover the sidewall of the Copper layer.
+After the fabricator has created the Gold/Nickel plating, the RUSH PCB requires baking for one hour under 360C, to allow the passivation layer to cover the sidewall of the Copper layer.
 However, this process diffuses Nickel into Gold, rendering the Gold harder, making it more difficult to bond wires.
 Therefore, the conventional plating approach is not suitable for generating robust Gold wire bonding pads.

 Therefore, manufacturers use a selective plating process for electroplating metal using Titan as a conducting layer.
 By selective plating, the electroplated Nickel and Gold encapsulates the Copper layer underneath to prevent corrosion.

 In process, fabricator first uses a sputtering process deposit liner of TaTaN on Copper layer, before using photolithography process for putting photoresist on layer.
 He or she then removes unwant Copper between pads electroetching.
 After stripping the photoresist from the surface, the fabricator then electroplates Nickel and Gold on the Copper pads through the TaTaN liner.